plexinc/qt-fork/qtwebengine/src/3rdparty/chromium/docs/media/gpu/video_decoder_test_usage.md

      -v                  enable verbose mode, e.g. -v=2.
     --vmodule            enable verbose mode for the specified module, e.g. --vmodule=*media/gpu*=2.

     --disable_validator  disable frame validation.
-    --output_frames      write all decoded video frames to the "<testname>" folder.
-    --output_folder      overwrite the default output folder used when "--output_frames" is specified.
     --use_vd             use the new VD-based video decoders, instead of the default VDA-based video decoders.

+    --output_frames      write the selected video frames to disk, possible values are "all|corrupt".
+    --output_format      set the format of frames saved to disk, supported formats are "png" (default) and "yuv".
+    --output_limit       limit the number of frames saved to disk.
+    --output_folder      set the folder used to store frames, defaults to "<testname>"

     --gtest_help         display the gtest help and exit.
     --help               display this help and exit.